Tinkerforge/doc/en/source/Hardware/Bricklets/Thermal_Imaging.rst

 The Bricklet supports two image modes: High Contrast Image and Temperature Image.

 In High Contrast Image mode the Bricklet provides an image stream with 8.6Hz and 8 bit resolution.
-The image data is grey-scale, the high dynamic range of the sensor is collapsed to be appropriate for display.
+The image data is gray-scale, the high dynamic range of the sensor is collapsed to be appropriate for display.
 This mode is used in thermal imaging cameras that are available on the market.
-Typically the grey-scale data is converted in a pseudo-color image by a lookup table.
+Typically the gray-scale data is converted in a pseudo-color image by a lookup table.

 In Temperature Image mode the Bricklet provides an image stream with 4.5Hz and 16 bit